 The view from the hostel is absolutely incredible.
-Although it is about a 15 minute walk from Pisac’s town center, it is worth it to be in a much more secluded and beautiful location.
-It costs only 2 soles to get to and from town with a tuk-tuk or 1 sol via colectivo.
-That’s practically nothing considering just how much more value you are getting by staying here.
+Although it is about a 15 minute walk from Pisac’s town center, it is worth it to be in such a beautiful and secluded location.
+It costs 2 soles to get to and from town with a tuk-tuk or 1 sol via colectivo.
+That’s practically nothing considering just how much more value you get by staying here.

 Dorms start at less than $10 a night.
 That is ridiculously affordable for how nice Wolf Totem is.
-Each bed has curtains, warm blankets, wall sockets, a lamp, and the hostel’s fiber optic Wi-Fi reaches every corner of the property.
-As a digital nomad looking to take it slow for a few days, this place was an absolute dream.
-Ivan, the owner, is also a super rad and laid-back guy with some crazy life stories to tell.
+Each bed has curtains, warm blankets, wall sockets and a lamp.
+The fiber optic Wi-Fi reaches every corner of the property.
+As a digital nomad looking to take it slow for a few days, this place was a dream.
+Ivan, the owner, is a super rad and laid-back guy with some crazy life stories to tell.
 Oh yeah, and did I mention the dogs?
 Jefe, Beasty, and Wolfy are the fluffy attractions of Wolf Totem.
 You will fall in love immediately.

 Other Recommendations For Pisac